 And Peter followed Jesus.

 A real following after Jesus, a real "moving with the Spirit," involves being led by the Spirit into places where we would not want or choose to go.
+It involves being interruptible, for the sake of the Good News.

 I have also met Spirit-led people who are eminently interruptible, willing to follow the Spirit wherever he leads them, to include being led to places where they would not choose to go.